Ohio Dominican University

 COLUMBUS – A PERFECT PLACE TO STUDY, LIVE, AND WORK

 Located right by downtown Columbus, Ohio, students have easy access to some of the top dining, shopping, and entertainment destinations in the region.
-Four professional sports franchises call Columbus home: NHL’s Columbus Blue Jackets; Major League Soccer’s Columbus Crew SC; the Cleveland Indians’ AAA affiliate, the Columbus Clippers; and Major League Lacrosse’s Ohio Machine.
+Four professional sports franchises call Columbus home: NHL’s Columbus Blue Jackets; Major League Soccer’s Columbus Crew SC; and the Cleveland Indians’ AAA affiliate, the Columbus Clippers.

 Columbus is also the perfect place to get hands-on experience.
 Central Ohio is home to 20 Fortune 1000 Companies, six Fortune 500 Companies, the big four accounting firms, and four nationally recognized healthcare systems.